dashbase/dashbase-installation/ansible_scripts/README.md

      Filebeat deployment is almost identical to telegraf's.
 Please refer to examples above for inventory file and ansible-playbook extra variables

-     0) update value of "proxy_url" in deploy_filebeat.yml with correct value
+     0) update value of "table_url" in deploy_filebeat.yml with correct value

      1) populate the inventory file